SAP/spartacus-docs/_pages/contributing/feature-flags-and-code-deprecation.md

     In this way you can also add description to the flag or even deprecation annotation, if needed.

-3. Linking feature flag to feature level
+3. Linking the feature flag to the feature level.

-    By linking your feature flag to feature level, you'll get your flag enabled by default for this and all above levels.
+    By linking your feature flag to the feature level, you'll get your flag enabled by default for this and all above levels.
     To achieve that, provide default value for a feature flag as a string representing feature level.
 You can add this config to your module configuration:

     ```typescript
     ConfigModule.withConfig({
       // ...